WojciechMatuszewski/programming-notes/aws/aws-stuff.md

 * you **can export dashboards to s3 (the data points)**.
 This is done **by using cli `get-metric-statistics` command / lambda + cloudwatch rule**.

 - **dashboards** are used to **correlate data**.
 This is just a **fancy way of saying having multiple graphs near each other (as widgets)**.

+###### Metrics math

+- instead of simply using _count_ and _threshold_ for your alerting, you can create expressions for better alerts

+* think creating an alert that _X out of Y request failed within given time window_, not _just X request failed in a given time window_

+- while a bit more complex I think these should be favourited, it will make sure that you are not overwhelmed with incidents.

 ##### Insigths